SDES

 SDES (Session Description Protocol Security Descriptions) for Media Streams is a way to negotiate the key for Secure Real-time Transport Protocol.
-It has been proposed for standardization to the IETF in July 2006 (see RFC khh.)
+It has been proposed for standardization to the IETF in July 2006 (see .)

 How it works

 The keys are transported in the SDP attachment of a SIP message.
 That means, the SIP transport layer must make sure that no one else can see the attachment.
 This can be done by using TLS transport layer, or other methods like S/MIME.
 Using TLS assumes that the next hop in the SIP proxy chain can be trusted and it will take care about the security requirements of the request.

 The main advantage of this method is that it is extremely simple.
 The key exchange method has been picked up by several vendors already, even though some vendors do not use a secure mechanism to transport the key.
 This helps to get the critical mass of implementation to make this method the de facto standard.

 To illustrate this principle with an example, the phone sends a call to the proxy.
 By using the sips scheme, it indicates that the call must be made secure.
 The key is base-64 encoded in the SDP attachment.